ACCESSIBLE PLACES TO VISIT IN EAST SUSSEX

 We hope you enjoy discovering some new places in East Sussex …

 Battle Abbey, High Street, Battle, TN33 0AD Tel: 01424 775705/776787.
 Need help 0370 333 1181 .
 Minicom Tel: 0800 015 0516.
-Parking varies maximum £4.50, flat rate all day fee.
+Parking varies maximum £4.00, flat rate all day fee.
 Open Daily March – October.
 Open weekend only November – March except the week between Christmas & New Year – daily and February half term – open daily.
-From March 2018 they will be open Wednesday – Sunday Explore the site of the Battle of Hastings and discover the history of the Abbey.3 mobility scooters available – free of charge.
+Explore the site of the Battle of Hastings and discover the history of the Abbey.
+3 mobility scooters available – free of charge.
 There are routes for less mobile visitors around the Abbey ruins, audio guide.
 Fully accessible Visitor Centre houses café, toilets (includes wheelchair accessible), exhibition.
 Audio loop available.
 Web: www.english-heritage.org.uk/battleabbey

 Bluebell Railway, Sheffield Park Station, TN22 3QL Tel: 01825 720800.
 Steam trains operate between Sheffield Park and East Grinstead.
 Blue badge parking bays.
 Ticket office, shop, pub, museum and café are all accessible.
-A special carriage with a lift for disabled visitors is provided on some trains contact for details.
+An accessible carriage with a lift for disabled visitors is provided on some trains contact for details.
 Wheelchair toilets available.
 Web: www.bluebell-railway.co.uk/

 Birling Gap, National Trust – East Dean, BN20 0AB Tel: 01323 423197.
 Spectacular views of The Seven Sisters chalk cliffs, access to beach via steps, access onto the Down land (steep pathways not suitable for wheelchairs), accessible information centre, cafe, toilets, blue badge spaces in pay and display car park.
 Web: www.nationaltrust.org.uk/birling-gap